How To Keep Cats Out Of The Fireplace And Off The Wood Stove: Screens And Guards

 You can train your cats not to go near the fireplace or woodstove while it’s off by using the spray bottle technique and things like that.

-Training your cat is definitely the best option and will cost you less than having to buy guards, doors, or other products.
+Training your cat is the best option and will cost you less than having to buy guards, doors, or other products.

 1. Fire Guards

-fire guard for catsVIEW ON AMAZON →
+fire guard for cats

-Fire guards are a good way to keep cats out of and away from the fire.
+Fireguards are a good way to keep cats out of and away from the fire.

 You can pick them up reasonably cheaply and they will prevent your cat from having direct access to the fire.
+There’s nothing really stopping them from jumping over the guard, but they’re less likely to, especially if it’s hot.

 Guards around wood stoves are good at preventing pets from getting too close to the fire as well.
 We always have a fireguard in place to keep our dog and children away.